ncatlab/nlab-content/pages/5/4/6/1/1645/content.md

 The [[path integral]] for a [[quantum field theory]] with [[fermion]]s can be decomposed into a [[fermionic path integral]] (see there for more details) over the [[fermionic field]]s followed by that over the [[bosonic field]]s.
 The former, a [[Berezin integral]], is typically well defined for a fixed configuration of the bosonic fields, but does not produce a well defined function on the space of all bosonic fields: but a _twisted function_ , a [[section]] of some [[line bundle]] called a [[determinant line bundle]] or, in $8k+2$ dimensions, its [[square root]], the [[Pfaffian line bundle]].

-So to even start making sense of the remaining path integral over the bosonic degree of freedom, this [[determinant line bundle]] or the corresponding [[Pfaffian line bundle]] has to be trivializale.
+So to even start making sense of the remaining path integral over the bosonic degree of freedom, this [[determinant line bundle]] or the corresponding [[Pfaffian line bundle]] has to be trivializable.
 Its non-trivializability is the _fermionic anomaly_ .

 More in detail ([Freed 86](#Freed86)), the [[path integral]] over an [[Lagrangian]] of the form $(\overline \phi, D \phi)$ for